 a half teaspoon of minced garlic

 In a bowl, add all the ingredients listed above except for the lamb rack.
-Mix the sauce until it turns like paste.
+Mix the sauce until it turns into a paste.
 Place the lamb rack in a baking dish and evenly cover the rack with the sauce.
-Once completed, cover it with cling wrap and refrigerate for at least four hours or overnight.
+Once coated, cover it with cling wrap and refrigerate for at least four hours or overnight.

-When ready to cook, take the marinating lamb rack out of the refrigerator and place it on a wire rack over a sheet pan.
+When ready to cook, take the marinated lamb rack out of the refrigerator and lightly wipe or shake off excess marinade before placing it on a wire rack over a sheet pan.
 Preheat the oven to 450°F. Once the oven is preheated, place the sheet pan with the lamb rack in the middle of the oven.
-Take it out of the oven after 12 to 18 minutes depending on what you prefer.
-For medium-rare, which is what I recommend, the internal temperature should be 145°F. Internal temperature should be 160°F for medium and 170°F for well-done.
+Remove it from the oven after 10 to 15 minutes depending on what you prefer.
+For medium-rare, which is what I recommend, the internal temperature should be 120–125°F. The internal temperature should be 130–135°F for medium and 140–145°F for well-done.

 Comments